 Also, this litter really works well for long-haired kitties, as the medium-sized particles do not stick to their precious coat, so kitties regard it with high satisfaction.
 In fact, the granules are heavy enough in order to prevent tracking around the house.

-Furthermore, many cat owners are seeing their cat kids choosing this litter over any other types.
-Being low on dust and having no added dyes, there's no doubt this litter could be such a delight to use.
+Furthermore, many cat owners are seeing their cat kids choosing this litter over any other type.
+Being low on dust and having no added dyes, there’s no doubt this litter could be such a delight to use.
 Not to mention that it uses handy bottles or jugs (instead of bags) for convenience to the owner.

 This Dr. Elsey’s Precious Cat Long-Haired Cat Litter is extremely good in terms of absorbing urine.
 Each litter granule is of medium size, so it has a larger surface area for maximum exposure to and absorption of the liquid waste.